What is autism?

 Almost half of children with autism spectrum disorders have a tendency to "wander off" from a caregiver, or "elope."
 For many caregivers of children with autism, elopement is one of the most stressful behaviours with which they must learn to cope.
 Studies show that functional assessment-based behavioural interventions, such as applied behavioural analysis, are effective in reducing the frequency of elopement.

-Autism is one of several types of pervasive developmental disorders (PDDs), also called autism spectrum disorders (ASD).
-It is not unusual for autism to be confused with other PDDs, such as Asperger's syndrome , or to have overlapping symptoms.
-A similar condition is called pervasive developmental disorder—not otherwise specified (PDD-NOS).
-PDD-NOS occurs when children display similar behaviours but do not meet the criteria for autism.
+Autism is one of several types of autism spectrum disorders (ASDs), once known as pervasive developmental disorders (PDDs).
+It is not unusual for autism to be confused with other ASDs, such as Asperger's syndrome , or to have overlapping symptoms.
+A similar condition is called unspecified neurodevelopmental disorder.
+This condition occurs when children display similar behaviours but do not meet the criteria for autism.
 Also, other conditions with similar symptoms may also have similarities to or occur with autism.

 Examinations and Tests

-Autism is often identified during regularly scheduled well-child visits.
+Autism is often identified during regularly scheduled routine checkups.
 Early diagnosis and treatment can help the child reach his or her full potential.

-When a developmental delay is recognized in a child, further testing can help a doctor find out whether the problem is related to autism, another pervasive developmental disorder (PDD), or a condition with similar symptoms, such as language delays or avoidant personality disorder .
+When a developmental delay is recognized in a child, further testing can help a doctor find out whether the problem is related to autism, another autism spectrum disorder (ASD), or a condition with similar symptoms, such as language delays or avoidant personality disorder .
 If your primary care provider does not have specific training or experience in developmental problems, he or she may refer your child to a specialist—such as a developmental pediatrician, a psychiatrist, a speech therapist, a psychologist, or a child psychiatrist—for the additional testing.

 Various guidelines and questionnaires are used to help a doctor determine the